awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Recommendation**

 Consider moving each actively queried database to a separate dedicated cluster\.
 Using a separate cluster can reduce resource contention and improve query performance\.
-It can do so because it enables you to set the size for each cluster for the storage, cost, and performance needs of each workload\.
+It can do so because it allows you to set the size for each cluster for the storage, cost, and performance needs of each workload\.
 Also, unrelated workloads often benefit from different workload management configurations\.

 To identify which databases are actively used, you can run this SQL command as a superuser\.